asciimoo/ladybug.py/README.md

 Handle CSV files using table models and queries.

 ## Table models
 ladybug.py handles CSV files through table models.
-You need to define a table model for your files through subclassing `Table`.
+You need to define a table model for your files by subclassing `Table`.

 An example
 ```python